Reputation, Learning and Project Choice in Frictional Economies: Model

-\textbf{Output and reputation.} Given the selection of a type-$q$ project by the type-$\theta$ agent, the success arrives at the rate of $\lambda_q$, if the agent is of high type.
+\paragraph{Output and reputation.} Given the selection of a type-$q$ project by the type-$\theta$ agent, the success arrives at the rate of $\lambda_q$, if $\theta = H$.
 Otherwise, there will be no success.
-This means breakthroughs are \textit{conclusive} about the agent's ability.\footnote{The analysis with inconclusive breakthroughs, in which the success comes around even with a low type agent leads to several intractable steps, hence is omitted.
-Due to its tractability, conclusive breakthroughs are used in a number of recent studies \citep{bonatti2017career, boyarchenko2021inefficiency, margaria2020learning, das2020strategic}.
-Also, the choice of exponential processes to model the breakthroughs is more natural when news arrive in discrete and randomly separated instants, than the Wiener process treatment of experimentation (e.g., see \cite{bolton1999strategic} and \cite{pourbabaee2020robust}).} Type-$b$ projects are superior to type-$a$, in the sense that $\lambda_b>\lambda_a$.
+This means breakthroughs are \textit{conclusive} about the agent's ability.\footnote{The analysis involving inconclusive breakthroughs, where success can occur even with a low-type agent, presents several intractable steps and is therefore excluded.
+Due to its tractability, conclusive breakthroughs are used in a number of recent studies \citep{bonatti2017career, margaria2020learning, das2020strategic, boyarchenko2021inefficiency}.
+Additionally, choosing exponential processes to model breakthroughs is more suitable when news arrives at discrete and randomly spaced intervals, in contrast to the Wiener process approach for experimentation \citep[e.g., see][]{bolton1999strategic, pourbabaee2020robust}.} Type-$b$ projects are superior to type-$a$, in the sense that $\lambda_b>\lambda_a$.
 The agent has to cover the flow cost of $c>0$ that is common across all projects --- and, for a non-trivial setting, one has to assume $c<\lambda_a<\lambda_b$.
 In return, she receives the right to terminate the project at her will, so conceptually a stopping time problem is solved by the agent ex post to every selection of a project.
 The flow cost $c$ captures both the running cost of the project and learning about the self-type $\theta$.
 I assume there is a mechanism in the economy that tracks the output of each project and records the Bayes-updated posterior of the agent.
-This information is reflected in the filtration $\bm{I}$.
+This information is reflected in the filtration $\bm{I}=\{\mathcal{I}_t\}$.
 The posterior dynamics for the reputation process (resulted from the Bayes law) follows

-\textit{prior} to the success.
-Since the breakthroughs are conclusive, upon the success, $\pi_t$ immediately jumps up to one.
+Since the breakthroughs are conclusive, when the success arrives, $\pi_t$ promptly jumps up to one and remains there indefinitely.